-Based on the facts above, the easiest way to grow your credit union is to focus on retaining current members.
+Based on these facts, the easiest way to grow is to focus on retaining current customers while increasing incremental product spend.
 Once you decrease turnover rates, it’s often possible to significantly increase your growth rate because you’re no longer forced to make up lost ground just to stand still.

 1. Provide Proactive Support

-Most members who have problems with your products and services won’t tell you about it.
-According to Lee Resources International, for every member who complains about an issue, there are 26 who don’t say anything.
-Instead, they take their business to your competitor.
-We don’t want that to happen!
+Usually, customers who have problems with products and services will not communicate the issue.
+According to Lee Resources International, for every customer who complains about an issue, there are 26 who stay silent.
+Instead, they take their business elsewhere.

-A best practice for “breaking the silence” and providing proactive support on transactional documents is to utilize the space on digital and print documents to request feedback and encourage open dialogue.
+A best practice for “breaking the silence” and providing proactive support is to utilize the space on digital and print documents to request feedback and encourage open dialogue.

 - deliver specific benefits (quantified value),

 - highlight competitive advantages that drive customers to stay with the orgianzation (unique differentiation).

 As technology continues to evolve, customers are expecting more personalized communications that align with behaviors, needs and wants.
 According to “The Cost of Poor Customer Service” by Genesys Global Survey, 38% of consumers say personalization is important to the customer experience.